Domains and Classifying Topoi: Phoa's principle, finitary quasi-coherence, and homotopy

 \begin{proposition}[\AxiomSQCP] On any observation algebra $\opens{X}$, the observational preorder coincides with the canonical order. \end{proposition}

-\begin{proof} By Phoa's principle, $\I$ is strongly linked; thus by \Cref{cor:strong-link-obs-pw}, the observational preorder on $\I^X$ is pointwise induced by that of $\I$.
+\begin{proof} By Phoa's principle, $\I$ is strongly linked; thus by \zcref{cor:strong-link-obs-pw}, the observational preorder on $\I^X$ is pointwise induced by that of $\I$.
 In particular, we have the following equivalences involving the function space $\opens{X}=\I^X$:

-The second equivalence uses Phoa's principle and \Cref{lem:O-strongly-linked} to identify the canonical order on $\I$ with its observational preorder. \end{proof}
+The second equivalence uses Phoa's principle and \zcref{lem:O-strongly-linked} to identify the canonical order on $\I$ with its observational preorder. \end{proof}

-\begin{proposition}[\AxiomSQCP] For a quasi-coherent $\I$-algebra $A$, the observational preorder on the underlying set of $A$ is induced by the canonical order on $\opens\spec{A}$ by the counit isomorphism $\iota_A\colon A\to \opens\spec{A}$.
+\begin{proposition}[\AxiomSQCP] For a spatial $\I$-algebra $A$, the observational preorder on the underlying set of $A$ is induced by the canonical order on $\opens\spec{A}$ by the counit isomorphism $\iota_A\colon A\to \opens\spec{A}$.
 Hence the observational order and canonical order of $A$ coincide. \end{proposition}